boldbi/boldbi-docker/README.md

    ![docker-compose-command](docs/images/docker-compose-up.png)

-3. When you open this URL, the application will configure its startup in the background.
-Within a few seconds, the setup page will appear.
-You can either activate your license using the available option or try the trial version by selecting the `Proceed with 30 Days Trial` option.
+3. Now, access the Bold BI application by entering the URL as http://localhost:8085 or http://host-ip:8085 in the browser.
+When you open this URL, the application will configure its startup in the background and display the license activation page below within a few seconds.
+You can either activate your license using the available option or try the trial version by selecting the Proceed with 30 Days Trial option.

+   > Note: The default port number mentioned in the compose file is 8085.
+If you are making changes to the port number, then you need to use that port number for accessing the Bold BI application.

    ![registration-page](docs/images/registration-page.png)

-   After selecting the license option, the application will redirect you to the dashboard page.
+   After selecting the license option, the application will redirect you to the dashboard listing page.

    ![Dashboard page](docs/images/dashboard-page.png)